dry-rb/dry-cli/README.md

 ### Variadic arguments

-Sometimes we need extra arguments because those will be passed to a new command, for instance `ssh`, `docker` or `cat` or even you have another hanami command that is in charge of other logic and it needs commands from the parent one.
+Sometimes we need extra arguments because those will be forwarded to a sub-command like `ssh`, `docker` or `cat`.

+By using `--` (double dash, aka hypen), the user indicates the end of the arguments and options belonging to the main command, and the beginning of the variadic arguments that can be forwarded to the sub-command.
+These extra arguments are included as `:args` in the keyword arguments available for each command.

 ```ruby
 #!/usr/bin/env ruby